GuruMaps/AndroidManual/02-features.md

 ![](/assets/transit_point_menu.png)

-These signs will appear on the map along your route:
+These signs will appear on the map along with your route:

 ![](/assets/transit_point.png) — for transit points, ![](/assets/stop_point.png) — for stop points.